RavenousLegs

 Learning the effects of Climate Crisis with personal experience

-I had taken the 7-days trail to Chadar Trek from Tilad Sumdo to Nerak and back.
-On the third day, I had a near-death experience of falling into the frozen river on Chadar Trek through the broken ice sheets.
+I had embarked on the 7-day trail to Chadar Trek, starting from Tilad Sumdo and returning to Nerak.
+On the third day, I had a harrowing experience of falling into the frozen river on Chadar Trek, trapped beneath the broken ice sheets.

 Chadar Trek, Ladakh - cave